kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 );
 ```

-### Create Transaction

-After setting all parts of the command, you can create the transaction object by
-calling `createTransaction` function.
-This will stringify `cmd`, and add the
+## createTransaction

+Use `createTransaction` to create the transaction object.
+The  `createTransaction` methods converts the `cmd` to a string and adds the hash for the transaction.
-hash as well.
-You need to add signatures to this object via a wallet - check out
-[wallet-providers](#wallet-providers) - in order to submit it to the blockchain.
+You must add signatures to this object manually or using a wallet to submit it to the blockchain.

 ```typescript
 createTransaction(pactCommand:IPactCommand): IUnsignedCommand